STATEMENT OF BELIEFS

 C. The end points to that greater Millennial rest of salvation, Matthew 11:28-30; Luke 4:16-18; Hebrews 4:1-6

-D. Yehovah-God freely offers the Shabbat as an opportunity to accept and experience His marvelous creation and redemption; Mark 2:27-28; Hebrews 4:7-11.
+D. Avinu Elohei freely offers the Shabbat as an opportunity to accept and experience His marvelous creation and redemption; Mark 2:27-28; Hebrews 4:7-11.

-E. By participating in the Shabbat we express our belief in Yehovah as the Creator and His son Yehoshua as the Author and Finisher of our Salvation, Hebrews 12:2.
+E. By participating in the Shabbat, we express our belief in Avinu Elohei as the Creator and His son Y'hoshua as the Author and Finisher of our Salvation, Hebrews 12:2.

-F. The Shabbat rest is a symbol of our love, loyalty and commitment to Yehovah-God, Exodus 31:13.
+F. The Shabbat rest is a symbol of our love, loyalty, and commitment to Avinu Elohei, Exodus 31:13.

-G. By consecrating a portion of our time that He has designated for our rest and worship, we show our subjection to His will, and recognize His dominion over our life and over the whole creation.
-A “Shabbat rest” remains for His people, Hebrews 4:9, a day of delight and not a day of works, Isaiah 58:13.
+G. By consecrating a portion of our time that He has designated for our rest and worship, we show our subjection to His will and recognize His dominion over our life and over the whole creation.
+A "Shabbat rest" remains for His people, as Hebrews 4:9 states, a day of delight and not a day of work, as Isaiah 58:13 affirms.

 8. Passover - Pesach

-A. The commemoration of the precious sacrifice of Yehoshua the Messiah is observed annually on the evening (beginning) of the 14th of Abib, as the 13th ends, according to the original Passover in Egypt when the death angel came over midnight of the 14th, Exodus 12:13-14.
+A. The commemoration of the precious sacrifice of Y'hoshua HaMashiach is observed annually on the evening (beginning) of the 14th of Abib, as the 13th ends, according to the original Passover in Egypt when the death angel came over midnight of the 14th, Exodus 12:13-14.

 B. In humbly partaking of the Passover, we give witness that we accept the shed blood of our loving Savior for our sins, Numbers 28:16; Luke 22:15-20; 1Corinthians 11:23-29.

-D. Our love for Yehoshua and humility among the brethren is also acted out in a foot-washing ceremony as directed by our beloved Savior and Redeemer, according to John 13:3-17.
+D. Our love for Y'hoshua and humility among the brethren is also acted out in a foot-washing ceremony as directed by our beloved Savior and Redeemer, according to John 13:3-17.

 9. Feast of Unleavened Bread